RetroAppleJS/RetroAppleJS.github.io/README.md

 ## Getting started

-Install: Since this web app does not require any back-end web server, just download the entire repo on (unzipping the .zip file) locally and run index.html on a JavaScript capable browser.
+Since this web app does not require any back-end web server, just download the entire repo on (unzipping the .zip file) locally and run index.html on a JavaScript capable browser.
 Run w/o install: [github.io](https://retroapplejs.github.io)

 1) Inside the assembler, tap the **'generate'** button